Petroleum naphtha: Cracked naphthas

 Some refinery naphthas also contain some olefinic (alkene-containing) hydrocarbons, such as naphthas derived from the fluid catalytic cracking, visbreakers and coking processes used in many refineries.
 Those olefin-containing naphthas are often referred to as cracked naphthas.

 In some petroleum refineries, the cracked naphthas are desulfurized and catalytically reformed (as are the virgin naphthas) to produce additional high-octane gasoline components.

 Other uses

 Some petroleum refineries also produce small amounts of specialty naphthas for use as solvents, cleaning fluids and dry-cleaning agents, paint and varnish diluents, asphalt diluents, rubber industry solvents, recycling products, and cigarette-lighter, portable-camping-stove and lantern fuels.
-Those specialty naphthas are subjected to various purification processes which adjusts chemical characteristics to suit specific needs.
+Those specialty naphthas are subjected to various purification processes which adjust chemical characteristics to suit specific needs.

 On a much larger scale, petroleum naphtha is also used in the petrochemicals industry as feedstock to steam reformers and steam crackers for the production of hydrogen, ethylene, and other olefins.